TheOpenTradeProject/TheOpenTradeProject.github.io/_posts/2025-03-27-introduction-post.md

 ![The round parameter](assets/img/2022_DET_PHI.jpg)
 *In trades for late round picks, grades are always generous to both teams.*

 Overall, the grade is always dominated by the highest of the three parameters.
 The other two parameters only increase the grade.
-The algorith is complex and will be explored further in a future post.
+The grading algorithm is complex and will be explored further in a future post.